Stories of Hope AND COURAGE

 More Than A Match

-Is an informative guide on being a Living Kidney Donor for a loved one or close friend who has kidney failure and needs a life-saving transplant.
+Is an informative personal guide on coming forward as a living kidney donor for a loved one, friend or someone you don’t know who has kidney failure and needs a life-saving transplant.

-The book narrates the personal and emotional journey of a family who unite together as living donors to try and save the life of one of their own who needs a life-saving kidney transplant.
+The book narrates the personal and emotional journey of a family who unite together to transform the life of a family who needs a kidney transplant.

 My sister who has kidney failure has been on dialysis for seven years.
 I was too afraid to donate a kidney to her, but after reading how Dela’s daughters who are in the 20’s offered to become donors for their uncle, I realised I had no excuse.
 Thank you for such a remarkable story.